 With the connection live and shipping configured, the first product takes about ten minutes.
 The same flow works for every future listing.

 In Printify, click Catalog.
-For a first Shopify listing, the safe defaults are Bella+Canvas 3001 tees, an 11oz ceramic mug, or a poster — all three convert well on Shopify and have reliable provider quality.
+For a first Shopify listing, safe defaults are Bella+Canvas 3001 tees, an 11oz ceramic mug, or a poster — all three convert well on Shopify and have reliable provider quality.

 Pick a product, scroll to Print Providers, and select one.
 Sort by Production time if speed matters or Price if margin matters.
 Click Start designing.